Art expression is a great tonic for mental distress: Sandra Tournemille on Staying Stable

 As an illustrator, she communicates visually through art expression more than in words.

-Because I wanted a diversity of voices and expressions, I invited her to contribute to the Staying Sane series.
+Because I wanted a diversity of voices and expressions, I invited her to contribute to the Staying Stable series.

 I invite you to take in Sandra’s words, then to take time to sit with her illustrations.
 You might like to notice what you learn from them and what they evoke in you.